nosoyjaviero/subtitulador/README_EN.md

 `auto` is for source only (detect).
 If detection fails, simple heuristics are applied; as a last resort, English (`en`) is assumed.

 ## How it works
-1. GUI asks for an `.srt` file.
+1. GUI asks for an `.srt` or `.txt` file.
-2. If source = `auto`, up to ~50 non-empty lines are sampled and detected via `langdetect`.
+2. If source = `auto`, language is detected via `langdetect` (from SRT text or TXT content).
 3. The M2M100 model is loaded once and cached.
-4. Each line is translated by forcing the target language BOS token.
+4. SRT: each line is translated.
+TXT: the text is segmented (sentence/line), each segment is translated, and a synthetic SRT is assembled with consecutive timestamps.
 5. The new `.srt` is written to the chosen location.

 ## Troubleshooting